Skip to Content (Press Enter)

 We offer both in-person meetings and free consultations via Skype or Zoom.
 If you're not ready for a full consultation but would like more information, you can schedule a short pre-consultation, which lasts about 30 minutes and is a great way to ask questions and learn more.

 Few moments match the joy you’ll feel when welcoming a baby into your family.
 Becoming a parent through surrogacy in Alaska is a safe, streamlined process when working with Circle Surrogacy.
-You can grow your family through surrogacy and/or egg donation.
+You can grow your family through surrogacy and/or egg donation in Alaska.

 One of the first questions intended parents ask is about the cost of surrogacy.
-We outline the surrogacy costs you should expect in a typical surrogacy journey in our comprehensive cost sheets.
+Our comprehensive cost sheets outline the surrogacy costs you should expect in a typical surrogacy journey.

 Circle Surrogacy is transparent in its surrogacy options, costs, and what you can expect along your journey.
 We provide detailed information about the available surrogacy programs, the cost of surrogacy, and how much you can expect to pay for egg donation.